fChristenson/splitting-the-monolith/readme.md

 - You have too many developers touching the same code
 - You have a performance heavy feature that needs to scale

-When a software team grows the rate at which features are added increases.
-This means that more code is changing.
 We call the pain that comes from this "growth ache".
 Pains can include: